ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 Result:
 ![image](https://user-images.githubusercontent.com/99194827/221363053-65b9dee4-3c6b-4974-9670-956ea9bda799.png)

-From images above, it can be clearly seen that ratio between Yellow and Green service on 2019 and 2020 is _89.8:10.2_.
+From image above, it can be clearly seen that ratio between Yellow and Green service on 2019 and 2020 is _89.8:10.2_.
 Choose _89.9/10.1_ as answer since it's the closest one.

 ## Question 3
 Question: stg_fhv_tripdata records for 2019 <br>